 Reality is that female psychology is not discussed in detail anywhere in Islam.
 The only famous phrase that discusses the importance of women is the one stated above.
 But, what if this phrase is referring to something bigger.
 For instance, the article, “Gender Issues: Communication Differences in Interpersonal Relationships“states that women focus more on building closer and trustworthy relationships and men focus on building status.
 For any given society and household, creating reliable relationships is more important than working on maintaining status because relationships are the basis of everything.
 Read some of the dialogue provided in article “Gender Issues: Communication Differences in Interpersonal Relationships” to see how women can be misunderstood.
 For instance, it is easy for women to be labelled as “beggars” when they try to work on broken relationships.

 Saying all this, I definitely thank all the men who are trying to help me out one way or another.
 Make sure to share this post with your friends or family members because this is a very challenging topic; and, its not only hurting the women but also dismantling the structure and progress of religious places like Churches and Masjids.
 For example, I have been able to stop many bullies without training or with really less training.
-I once took a young confused women and fed and counseled her until she started kicking like a martial artist.
 How am I doing this?
-Shouldn’t the men be wondering how she is accomplishing all this?
+Shouldn’t the men be wondering how I am accomplishing all this?
 Shouldn’t they focus more on success cases like mine to read the rest of the women and use their skills to protect the societies and households?
 Read “Lucid Dreams Suggest That Women Should Be Leaders In Peacebuilding” to see why I think women should be paid really well for all their services including peacebuilding.

 Before I leave, I must point out to you that the screenshot of this conversation shows that these text messages were exchanged on August 28, 2018.
 And, the RIS conference took place in Dec, 2018.
 This conversation is somehow tying into how the #MeToo campaign was handled at the 2018 RIS conference.
 This is an example of Telepathy or Precognition.